johnshearing/beemocracy/BeemocracyMina.md

   * Exploit: Loading the Random Jury Pool With Elite Scout wallets Under The Control Of A Special Interest
     * The investment in becoming an elite scout and earning the rank and privilege required to serve on a jury must be so high that the cost of generating several disposable elite scout identities sufficient to load a randomly selected jury with digital signatures controlled by a special interest will be prohibitively expensive.
     * Counter Measure: Some ranking qualifications were [discussed above](https://github.com/johnshearing/beemocracy/blob/main/BeemocracyMina.md#the-reputation-system-will-be-tiered-based-on-the-following-on-chain-criteria-with-the-higher-ranked-scouts-serving-on-juries-which-decide-cases-that-hold-greater-importance-for-the-community).
-      * The cost of gaining rank to sit on juries that decide issues of greater importance both improves the quality of decisions and makes it difficult to spin up mulitple identities to load the randomized jury pool.
+      * The cost of gaining rank to sit on juries that decide issues of greater importance both improves the quality of decisions and makes it difficult to spin up multiple identities to load the randomized jury pool.
     * Counter Measure: Refundable deposit for each anonymous reputation (for each elite scout wallet) that wishes to be included in the jury pool.
       * Once the deposit is refunded, the reputation is nullified, removed from the jury pool, and that scout (identified by the wallet) can never sit on a jury again.
-      * This deposit makes it costly to spin up mulitple identities to load the randomized jury pool.
+      * This deposit makes it costly to spin up multiple identities to load the randomized jury pool.
       * This deposit must be large enough to deter the creation of multiple anonymous reputations.
     * Counter Measure: ZK-Ceremony and demonstration of human memory for elite scouts that wish to become jurors:
       * Candidate jurors demonstrate, in front of a reliable witness, they have memorized the 24 word passphrase on their Ledger hardware wallet which identifies the Mina account for their anonymous reputation without revealing the words.